-Section 10 has a focus on analysing employees who commenced in the public sector in the past year.
+Section 10 captures employees with tenure who commenced in the public sector in the relevant quarter.
+To conduct analysis for the year, select four quarters.

-- Is your organisation recruiting people from diverse target groups? - Is the rate of recruiting of people from diverse groups higher or lower than your overall proportion of employees who identify in that group.
-For example, your narrative might identify that the proportion of your organisation's employees who identify as First Nations is 3%, but your proportion of new recruits who identify is 3.5%, signalling that your organisation is increasing employment for that cohort, and working towards your target. - Also consider the differences across classification levels. - What other information can Queensland Shared Services (QSS) or your recruitment systems provide you about your applicant pools?
+- Is your agency recruiting people from diverse target groups? - Is the rate of recruiting of people from diverse groups higher or lower than your overall proportion of employees who identify in that group.
+For example, your narrative might identify that the proportion of your agency's employees who identify as First Nations is 3%, but your proportion of new recruits who identify is 3.5%, signalling that your agency is increasing employment for that cohort, and working towards your target. - Also consider the differences across classification levels. - What other information can Queensland Shared Services (QSS) provide you about your applicant pools?
 Do you have data on the diversity of applicants for all roles?

-Recruitment is the mechanism to bring diversity into your organisation, but we know that some diverse groups do not have the same access to education and qualifications.
-For this audit report, consider whether you have sufficient entry level roles to create a career path in your organisation.
+Recruitment is the mechanism to bring diversity into your agency, but we know that some diverse groups do not have the same access to education and qualifications.
+For this audit report, consider whether you have sufficient entry level roles to create a career path in your agency.